chilops/workbook/Interview & Concepts.md

 ### **19Q.
 What is filebeat in K8?**<!-- {"collapsed":true} -->

-Certainly!
 Running Filebeat under Kubernetes allows you to collect logs from your applications and nodes within the Kubernetes cluster and send them to a central location for analysis.

 Here's a simplified overview: